Why is action needed?

-Our proposal for a carbon currency based on carbon allowances
+Our proposal for a national carbon currency based on carbon allowances

 We propose to set a national carbon budget served by a carbon currency and from it, allocate every citizen an allowance of carbon tokens.
 Whenever a person buys goods or services, in addition to the financial cost, the person must pay a carbon price that reflects the amount of CO2 generated through those goods or services.
 This duty is not paid in money, but in carbon tokens from their carbon allowance.

-It will motivate companies to find the products and services with the lowest carbon price to attract customers, and it will drive manufacturers and other industries to seek out or develop low-carbon technologies to reduce their own carbon costs.
+This can provide the motivation for business and industry to produce the products and services with the lowest carbon price to attract customers, and it will drive manufacturers and other industries to seek out or develop low-carbon technologies to reduce their own carbon costs.